Steve Cotterill: Shrewsbury Town

 On 27 November 2020, Cotterill was announced as manager of League One club Shrewsbury Town, just two days after the departure of Sam Ricketts.
 He took charge of his first game two days later, a 1–0 win at home to National League South side Oxford City in the second round of the FA Cup thanks to an extra time winner from Daniel Udoh.
 He took charge of his first league game on 2 December, a 2–2 draw at home to Accrington Stanley, was followed by a 1–0 win away at table-toppers Hull City and wins by the same score at second-place Lincoln City and third-place Doncaster Rovers on 22 December.
 With this, he completed a hat-trick of away wins against top sides in the division and nine points from a possible nine.

 On 19 January 2021, Cotterill's Shrewsbury side travelled to Premier League side Southampton for an FA Cup third round tie.
 However, assistant manager Aaron Wilbraham took charge as stand-in manager as Cotterill had been in intensive care after suffering from COVID-19.
 The Shrews lost 2–0.
 He was treated in hospital for COVID-19 for 33 days before being released on 16 February.
 On 1 March 2021, Cotterill was re-admitted to hospital after suffering from COVID-pneumonia.
 On 15 March 2021, Cotterill was discharged for hospital for a second time, where he continued his recovery at home.

+On 1 June 2023, Cotterill was reported to be set to resign as Shrewsbury manager, a move confirmed on 6 June 2023.

+Forest Green Rovers

+On 25 January 2024, Cotterill was announced as the new manager of League Two club Forest Green Rovers who had not won in their previous 12 matches and were six points from safety at the bottom of the league.
+Cotterill could not prevent relegation, which was confirmed with two matches remaining.

+After failing to gain promotion from the National League, Forest Green Rovers sacked Cotterill in June 2025.

+Return to Cheltenham Town

+On 30 September 2025, Cotterill returned to League Two club Cheltenham Town on a three-year contract.
+He had an immediate effect following his return, leading the club to ten points from his first four matches, including a win over league leaders Walsall, being named Manager of the Month for October.

 Personal life

 Cotterill was 11 when his father died.
-His mother, who had no more children due to a hysterectomy to control a Fallopian pregnancy, died when she was 56 and he was 38.
-He then adopted a strict fitness regimen because "all my family had gone and I made a decision that I am hanging around.
+His mother died when she was 56 and he was 38.
+He then adopted a strict fitness regime because "all my family had gone and I made a decision that I am hanging around.
 I want to live to a grand old age".
 In 2019, he had surgery to replace a ruptured disc in his neck.

-During 2021, Cotterill was twice admitted to Bristol Royal Infirmary with severe COVID 19 symptoms compounded by emphysema and a punctured lung.
-In an interview with the BBC he described being ‘...frightened to go to sleep in case I didn't wake up'.
+During 2021, Cotterill was twice admitted to Bristol Royal Infirmary with severe COVID-19 symptoms compounded by emphysema and a punctured lung.
+In an interview with the BBC he described being '...frightened to go to sleep in case I didn't wake up'.